 “Problems began when her paintings started to sell and commissions were becoming too many to handle,” Mr Settle said.
 “I told her she would have to stop selling as there would be nothing left to her family after her death.
 “I suggested that she do two series, not for sale, and as a result the family has an excellent selection of Aboriginal portraits painted from 1998 to 2000 with subjects from NSW, Western Australia, Central Australia and the Northern Territory.
 “Her second series captures the atmosphere of the shearing sheds in full swing,” Mr Settle said.

 Over the years Mrs Hannan had won the John Balmain Portrait Award at the Bega Valley Regional Gallery several times and been highly commended many more.
 The well-known Melbourne portrait artist John Balmain had established the award in 1980 to honour his father who was a founder and patron of the Bega Valley Art and Craft Society.
 He continued the sponsorship until 1993 when Mrs Hannan took over the patronage.

 She renamed it the Shirley Hannan National Portrait Awards in 2002 and then in 2005, after she was diagnosed with cancer, she and her husband established a trust to ensure its continuation.

 After her death later that year, Mr Settle acted as trustee and after the 2010 Award, he handed over management of the trust to Mrs Hannan’s son, Peter Hannan who increased the prize purse to $50,000.

+The Bega Valley community has many reasons to thank Shirley Hannan and her family.
 Her substantial gift is more than the very generous prize purse; it is her investment in the cultural future of the area.